Visual monitoring of the lysosomal pH changes during autophagy with a red-emission fluorescent probe†

-Autophagy play crucial roles in maintaining normal intracellular homeostasis.
+Autophagy plays crucial roles in maintaining normal intracellular homeostasis.
 Molecular probes capable of monitoring lysosomal pH changes during autophagy are still highly required yet challenging to develop.
-Here a lysosome-targeting pH fluorescent probe RML is presented by introducing a methylcarbitol unit as the lysosome-targeting group to the rhodamine B, which is highly sensitive to pH changes.
-RML exhibits remarkable pH-dependent behavior at 583 nm with the fluorescent enhancement more than 148-fold.
-The pKa value is determined as 4.96, and the linear response with pH changes from 4.50-5.70, which is favorable for lysosomal pH imaging.
-We also confirm that RML diffuses selectively into lysosomes using confocal fluorescent microscopy.
-Using RML, we have successfully visualized the autophagy by monitoring the lysosomal pH changes.
+Here, a lysosome-targeting fluorescent pH probe, RML, is presented by introducing a methylcarbitol unit as the lysosome-targeting group to rhodamine B, which is highly sensitive to pH changes.
+RML exhibits remarkable pH-dependent behavior at 583 nm with a fluorescent enhancement of more than 148-fold.
+The pKa value is determined as 4.96, and the linear response with pH changes from 4.50–5.70, which is favorable for lysosomal pH imaging.
+We also confirm that RML diffuses selectively into lysosomes using confocal fluorescence microscopy.
+Using RML, we have successfully visualized autophagy by monitoring the lysosomal pH changes.